mdtoy-dev/Project-1/README.md

-# Badass Days
+# Event Listener

 ## Description

-Badass Days is a web application that displays a calendar with special holidays and events, allowing users to explore and plan for holidays or trips, whether abroad or local. for each specific day if a holiday for the selected country matches that date, a brief description is displayed to the right of the calendar, along with recommended attractions.
+Event Listener is a web application that displays a calendar with special holidays and events, allowing users to explore and plan for holidays or trips, whether abroad or local. for each specific day if a holiday for the selected country matches that date, a brief description is displayed to the right of the calendar, along with recommended attractions.
 Additionally, a note taking functionality allows the user to record memories and plans on their journies.

 ## Table of Contents